svenbolte/time-clock/readme.txt

 Requires at least: 5.0
 Tested up to: 6.0.3
 Requires PHP: 5.7
-Stable tag: 9.1.2.1.61
+Stable tag: 9.1.2.1.62
-Version: 9.1.2.1.61
+Version: 9.1.2.1.62

-A MOD with german translations and more functions of time clock plugin. book seats (or desktops) in rooms.
+a time clock and seat reservation (desksharing) plugin for WordPress

 == Description ==

 = Overview =

-This plugin allows employees or volunteers to clock in and out for their work shifts and review and export their bookings to excel.
+This plugin allows employees or external coworkers to clock in and out and review and export their bookings to excel.
-See a room reservations calendar for all rooms and past 30 days and future You can book seats (or desktops) in rooms (for mobile workers and events)
+Use it for Desksharing and events: You can book seats (or desktops) in rooms (for mobile workers and events) See a room reservations calendar for all rooms and past 30 days and future bookings

 = Time Clock Features =